cloudfoundry/bosh-deployment-resource/README.md

 * `vars`: *Optional.* A collection of variables to be set in the deployment manifest.

+* `vars_files`: *Optional.* A collection of vars files to be interpolated into the deployment manifest.

 * `cleanup`: *Optional* An boolean that specifies if a bosh cleanup should be run before deployment.
 Defaults to false.